You’re a mother-to-be, of course you’ve got questionsAnd me? I’ve got some answers.

 Q. What is hypnobirthing?

-A. Hypnobirthing is a state-of-the-art childbirth education program that teaches parents about labour and what to expect during birth in a positive and powerful way.
-Using everything from science to ancient wisdom, Hypnobirthing helps parents-to-be to rise above any unnecessary doubts, anxieties or even inherited fears surrounding birth.
+A. Hypnobirthing Australia™ is a state-of-the-art childbirth education program that teaches parents about labour and what to expect during birth in a positive and practical way.
+Using everything from science to ancient wisdom, hypnobirthing helps parents-to-be to rise above any unnecessary doubts, anxieties or even inherited fears surrounding birth.
 It prepares you with the positive mindset, effective tools and techniques, and good support that you need to birth with calmness, confidence and comfort.
 No terrifying videos of red-faced women screaming at the top of their lungs included!
 Which means?
 No matter what path your birth journey takes – from a natural hospital birth to an induction birth to a caesarean birth to a cosy home birth – Hypnobirthing empowers you to have the best birth experience possible.

 Q. What is the ‘Hypno’ part of hypnobirthing?

 A. Hypnobirthing uses hypnotherapy in some parts of the program to help you let go of any fears you and your birth companion may have about birth.
 It conditions you to release endorphins (nature’s own relaxant), which in turn promotes a state of complete relaxation and focus during birth.
 Just like when you are watching television or reading a book!
 You are still completely conscious and aware of what is happening around you and are able to clearly communicate with your companion and caregivers if you want to.
 When using hypnosis, mothers often experience time distortion.
 They focus on their birth and their baby and are not distracted by other people or their environment, including the environment of a hospital.
 Some people worry that hypnobirthing is all about being ‘hypnotised’ during birth, however, this is not the case.
 All hypnobirthing hypnosis is self-hypnosis.
+It is a complete state of focus so you are not focused on the pain!

 Q. Does hypnobirthing mean I will experience a pain-free birth?